yonomitt/Anime-fy-Yourself/README.md

 # Anime-fy Yourself
 Code and documentation for my talk, _[Anime-fy Yourself Using Core ML](https://github.com/yonomitt/Anime-fy-Yourself-Talk)_

+---

 ![Screen recording of the sample app running on an M1 Mac](samples/mac-app-sample.gif)

+_Screen recording of the sample app running on an M1 Mac_

 # Setting up your environment